 Some of the best home warranty companies share the following qualities:

-• Excellent customer experience—The best home warranty companies offer 24/7 customer support services online or through a customer phone number.
+• Excellent customer experience—The best home warranty companies offer 24/7 customer support services online or through a customer service phone number.

-• Easy claims process—The top home warranty companies have a straightforward claims process, with reasonable service fees and fast turnaround times.
+• Easy claims process—The top home warranty companies have a straightforward claims process, reasonable service fees and fast turnaround times.

 Top home warranty companies to consider